Named a Top 25 Online M.P.H. Program in Epidemiology for 20201

-- Use biostatistic methods to address, analyze and solve problems in public health.
+- Apply epidemiologic, research and biostatistical principles and methods to address, analyze and solve problems in public health.

-- Acquire skills in statistical and epidemiological software applications including Excel, SPSS, SurveyMonkey, and EpiInfo.
+- Acquire skills in statistical software applications including Excel, SPSS, and SurveyMonkey.

-- Study patterns of illness and injury in populations to prevent and control health problems.
+- Study patterns of health in populations to prevent and control health problems.

 - Apply fundamental research principles and methods to improve population health.

-- Develop a survey instrument, collect and analyze data, and develop and communicate findings clearly to both professional and lay audiences.
+- Communicate findings clearly to both professional and lay audiences.

 - State and local health departments